Aeroflot: Headquarters

 The headquarters of Aeroflot are on Arbat Street, Arbat District, Central Administrative Okrug, Moscow.

 Ownership and subsidiaries

 The Federal Agency for State Property Management, an agency of the Government of Russia, owns 73.77% of the company, with the rest of the shares being public float.

-The company owns airline subsidiaries Pobeda and Rossiya Airlines.
+The company owns Pobeda and Rossiya Airlines.

 Destinations

 In September 2018, Aeroflot served 146 destinations in 52 countries.
-In 2022, the number of destinations was significantly reduced after many countries banned Russian aircraft as a result of the Russian invasion of Ukraine.
-It currently operates services to and from Armenia, Azerbaijan, Belarus, China, Cuba, Egypt, Hong Kong, India, Indonesia, Iran, Kazakhstan, Kyrgyzstan, Maldives, Mauritius, Seychelles, Sri Lanka, Thailand, Turkey, United Arab Emirates, Uzbekistan, and Vietnam.
+In 2022, the number of destinations was temporarily reduced after many countries banned Russian aircraft as a result of the 2022 Russian invasion of Ukraine.
+It currently operates services to and from Armenia, Azerbaijan, Belarus, China, Egypt, Hong Kong, India, Indonesia, Iran, Kazakhstan, Kyrgyzstan, Maldives, Mauritius, Seychelles, Sri Lanka, Thailand, Turkey, United Arab Emirates, Uzbekistan, and Vietnam.

 Codeshare agreements

 Aeroflot has active codeshare agreements with the following airlines: